 In terms of his philosophical contribution, Kerferd has suggested, on the basis of Plato’s Hippias Major (301d-302b), that Hippias advocated a theory that classes or kinds of thing are dependent on a being that traverses them.
 It is hard to make much sense of this alleged doctrine on the basis of available evidence.
 As suggested above, Plato depicts Hippias as philosophically shallow and unable to keep up with Socrates in dialectical discussion.

-Prodicus of Ceos, who lived during roughly the same period as Protagoras and Hippias, is best known for his subtle distinctions between the meanings of words.
+Prodicus of Ceos lived during roughly the same period as Protagoras and Hippias.
+He is best known for his subtle distinctions between the meanings of words.
 He is thought to have written a treatise titled On the Correctness of Names.

 Plato gives an amusing account of Prodicus’ method in the following passage of the Protagoras:

 Prodicus spoke up next: … ‘those who attend discussions such as this ought to listen impartially, but not equally, to both interlocutors.
 There is a distinction here.
 We ought to listen impartially but not divide our attention equally: More should go to the wiser speaker and less to the more unlearned … In this way our meeting would take a most attractive turn, for you, the speakers, would then most surely earn the respect, rather than the praise, of those listening to you.
 For respect is guilelessly inherent in the souls of listeners, but praise is all too often merely a deceitful verbal expression.
 And then, too, we, your audience, would be most cheered, but not pleased, for to be cheered is to learn something, to participate in some intellectual activity; but to be pleased has to do with eating or experiencing some other pleasure in the body’ (337a-c).